fineanmol/Annoying-submit-button/README.md

 ---
 ## :pray: Thanks

-Thanks to everyone who has contributed towards this project
+Thanks to everyone who has contributed to this project

 <div>
     <a href="https://github.com/fineanmol/Annoying-submit-button/graphs/contributors">